DIY Christmas Ornaments for kids

 My crafty friend, Annie, made these with her preschool class a few years ago.
 Aren’t they cutest?
 Simple cover a bulb in glitter, add eyes, a red pom pom nose and hot glue antlers!
 I originally shared the glitter reindeer ornament on C.R.A.F.T. facebook back in 2010!

 Click on people’s faces in the photo to tag them.

 This is my all time favorite DIY ornament for kids 2 and under.
 All you need is card stock, crayons, and a cut out!

 4. Yarn ornaments

-These colorful, fun ornaments are fun to make with kids and use recycled material!
-What’s not to love?
+These colorful, fun ornaments mimic snowflakes and are perfect for the kids to make.
+Use yarn, embroidery thread, or twine and up cycle card board to make these snowflake ornaments.
 Find the complete tutorial and lots more pretty pictures on Tauni Co.

 A hot glue gun and glitter takes these popsicle sticks to modern ornament masterpieces in no time.
 Best part?
 These Glitter Dots are easy to use and mess free.

 Use sticks, hot glue, and yarn to make adorable Chrsitmas trees!
 (Or teepees!)

 For my son’s holiday class party, I bought this pack of wood slice ornaments and painted the center of each one white.
 I had the kids use paint markers to draw a Christmas tree or snowman scene on their ornament.
 For older kids or adults you could leave the wood slice natural and let them use acrylic paint

 8. DIY Ornament wreath